-Helping the troubled reader requires calmness on all sides.
+Helping the struggling reader requires calmness on all sides.

 The ability to learn requires self-control, cooperation, and confidence.